 Each application will be considered by the Admissions Team.
-The team will include the School Principal, the Senior Management Team and/or the Special Class Teacher.
+The team will include the School Principal, the Senior Management Team and/or the Special Education coordinator.
 The Admissions Team will be advised by the NEPS psychologist.
 A recommendation will be made by the Admissions Team in relation to each application to the Board of Management of the school.
 Decisions in relation to applications for enrolment are made by the Board of Management.

 Application Procedure for Enrolment